 On September 20, 2013, President Benigno S. Aquino III signed Republic Act No. ("R.A.")
 10607, otherwise known as the "Amended Insurance Code" (the "amended Code") into law.
 Under Section 209 of the amended Code, to the extent of 25% of the insurance company's minimum net worth, the insurance company should invest in bonds and other debt securities approved by the Insurance Commission ("IC") as a security for the benefit of the Company's policyholders and creditors.
-As at December 31, 2021, government securities totaling P265 million (2020 - P193 million) are deposited with the Bureau of Treasury ("BTr") in accordance with the provision of the amended Code as a security for the benefit of policyholders and creditors of the Company.
+As at December 31, 2022, government securities totaling P333.25 million, of which P68 million is earmarked in the available-for-sale financial assets, (2021 - P265 million) are deposited with the Bureau of Treasury ("BTr") in accordance with the provision of the amended Code as a security for the benefit of policyholders and creditors of the Company.

-The fair value of the HTM financial assets at December 31, 2021 amounts to P369 million (2020 - P464 million).
+The fair value of the HTM financial assets at December 31, 2022 amounts to P335 million (2021 - P369 million).
 The following presents the breakdown of HTM financial assets based on maturity profile at December 31: